 How to make Lemon Donuts

-It’s so easy to make your own baked apple donuts at home.
+It’s so easy to make your own baked lemon donuts at home.
 Be sure to follow the step-step recipe or watch the video below.

 - PREPARE THE BAKING PAN: Preheat the oven to 350 degrees.
 Lightly grease a donut pan with non-stick spray or place a silicone donut pan on a baking pan.
 Set aside.